JBourds/graph-theory-final/manuscript.typ

 *Proof.*

-We reduce the NP-complete Perfect 3-Dimensional Matching (3DM) problem to a single round of RUGA with group size $k = 3$ where $n$ is a factor of $k$.
+We reduce the NP-hard Perfect 3-Dimensional Matching (3DM) problem to a single round of RUGA with group size $k = 3$ where $n$ is a factor of $k$.
 Given an instance of 3DM consisting of disjoint sets $X, Y, Z$ and the set of possible triples $T subset.eq X crossmark Y crossmark Z$, construct a graph